Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/02_Searching.md

 # Searching
-The common techniques to problem solving with AI are:
-- Search algorithms
-- Knowledge representation and reasoning
-- Machine Learning(NLP + CV)
-- Expert systems
-- Genetric Algorithms, etc.

 # Search Algorithms
 General Purpose search algorithm can be classified into two:
  1. Uninformed /Blind search: Search where we have no information about the search space.